mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 sided vehicle.

 **Crew and Passengers**
-K’kree vehicles must allocate five times as many Spaces to passengers and crew as an equivalent human- operated vehicle would have (so, a K’kree will require a minimum of five Spaces on a vehicle).
-This includes supports to allow K’kree to stand in comfort and emergency restraints used in the event of a crash.
+K'kree vehicles must allocate five times as many Spaces to passengers and crew as an equivalent human- operated vehicle would have (so, a K'kree will require a minimum of five Spaces on a vehicle).
+This includes supports to allow K'kree to stand in comfort and emergency restraints used in the event of a crash.

 **Open Vehicles**
-K’kree vehicles are built with partial sides and rails for safety, with an open top.
+K'kree vehicles are built with partial sides and rails for safety, with an open top.
 A light covering can be drawn or unfolded over the top for weather protection and is included as standard on most vehicles.

-All K’kree vehicles have the Open trait and reduce their Speed by one Speed Band.
+All K'kree vehicles have the Open trait and reduce their Speed by one Speed Band.

 Combat vehicles often use folding panels that, when